 “Fire shall teach you!”

-Once mastered, the Sleight/Chains combo will allow you to skip buying a Blink Dagger, since you can initiate from a decent range with some consistency without it.
-The combo also allows you to initiate without the use of an aggressively-placed Fire Remnant, giving you an emergency escape route should a gank or teamfight go wrong.
+Once mastered, the Sleight/Chains combo will allow you to skip buying a Blink Dagger since you can initiate from a decent range with some consistency without it.
+The combo also allows you to initiate without the use of an aggressively-placed Fire Remnant, giving you an emergency escape route if a gank or teamfight go wrong.

 “Be wary, be cautious”

-In late-game situations such as high ground sieges, make sure to take full advantage of Ember Spirit’s reach.
-Sleight of Fist is quite spammable thanks to its low mana cost and cooldown, and works even when you don’t have high ground vision.
-This makes it perfect for dealing chip damage to enemy heroes defending a tier three tower, forcing them to either use a Shrine, go back to the fountain for healing, or get initiated on with half their health gone.
+In late-game situations such as high-ground sieges, make sure to take full advantage of Ember Spirit’s reach.
+Sleight of Fist is quite spammable thanks to its low mana cost and cooldown, and it works even when you don’t have vision because of Fog of War.
+They don’t hit invisible units, though.
+This makes it perfect for dealing chip damage to enemy heroes defending a tier-three tower, forcing them to either use a Shrine, go back to the fountain for healing, or get initiated on with half their health gone.

-As mentioned previously, though, Xin is not designed to win prolonged teamfights against carries with high sustained DPS.
-He is not Anti-Mage, Phantom Assassin, or Juggernaut.
-Avoid being in the frontlines for too long unless you have a sizable advantage in the clash already.
+Xin isn’t designed to win late-game fights.
+As most of his offense and defense capability comes from spells, he becomes a lot weaker against soft disables like Silence compared to other traditional carries.
+He isn’t Spectre, Medusa, or Wraith King.
+Avoid being in the frontlines for too long unless you already have a sizable advantage in the teamfight.
 Keep your distance from the enemy team, weaving in and out as Sleight of Fist comes off cooldown.
-Leave Remnants behind before committing to engagements, in case you need to jump out at any time.
+Leave Remnants behind before committing to teamfights, in case you need to jump out at any time.

 If you decide to learn how to play Xin, be aware that the road to mastery will be quite the journey.
-Although he has a pretty reliable escape mechanism in Fire Remnant, his margin for error is very slim.
-Silences, in particular, practically remove him from the game, and his poor stat growth per level means that he stays squishy for a long time.
+Although he has a pretty reliable escape mechanism in Fire Remnant, his margin of error is very slim.
+Silences, in particular, practically remove him from the game and his poor stat growth per level means that he stays squishy.

 Don’t feel discouraged if you lose your first couple Ember Spirit games.
 The hero truly requires a decent amount of practice and game sense in order to excel.
-But of course, nothing good ever comes easy—and when you’re ripping the enemy team to pieces, we’re sure you’ll see that training with Xin does reward you handsomely.
+But of course, nothing good ever comes easy.
+And when you’re ripping the enemy team to pieces, smile and think about what Xin would say.